beansmeanscoffee/beans-means-coffee/_posts/2017-10-21-soho-coffee-co.md

 Order complete, we then waited.
 And waited.
 And waited.

 More customers were coming through the door, adding to the total orders, but the outputs were being produced at an ever slower rate.
 I was directed to one side of the counter for coffee, and the other side to collect the food.
 I had neither in my possession, and it was not clear at any point which would arrive first.
-I was repeatedly told to stand at the opposite end of the counter despite having needs to be at both ends at once. *Strike 2*
+I was repeatedly told to stand at the opposite end of the counter despite having needs to be at both ends at once. *Strike 2*.

 The sandwiches eventually arrived, but then the coffees did not.

-There was at least a 5 minute wait from here in.
+There was at least a 5 minute wait from there in.
 The barista forgot my order, twice, and could not fathom that the person behind me had ordered 2 *tall* lattes, whilst I ordered 2 *grande* lattes.
 It even caused an argument *between* the baristas.
 Meanwhile, my sandwiches, now toasted, we’re going cold. *Strike 3*.

 I say this with no exaggeration: it was the worst experience I have ever had in a coffee shop.
 Eventually, we got all the components of the order together, and found a table.
 Unsurprisingly, given the shit-show customer service, there was plenty of space.